MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exo-rules.md

 Mail flow rules that apply protection as an action are ignored if the email is already protected.
 For example, you cannot change an email message that has been protected with Do Not Forward to use the Encrypt option instead.

+You can extend these examples as well as modify them.
+For example, add more conditions.
+For more information about configuring mail flow rules, see [Mail flow rules (transport rules) in Exchange Online](https://technet.microsoft.com/library/jj919238(v=exchg.150\).aspx) from the Exchange Online documentation.

 For more information about configuring mail flow rules to encrypt email messages, see [Define mail flow rules to encrypt email messages in Office 365](https://support.office.com/article/define-mail-flow-rules-to-encrypt-email-messages-in-office-365-9b7daf19-d5f2-415b-bc43-a0f5f4a585e8) from the Office documentation.

 ## Where labels are stored in emails and documents